wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/profiling-with-visualvm.rst

 .. image:: images/visualvm/visualvm-addconn.png
    :alt: Add visualvm connection menu option
-   :width: 550
+   :width: 700

-Once opened, configure the connection detailed and ensure that :guilabel:`Do not require SSL connection` is ticked.
+Once opened, configure the connection details and ensure that :guilabel:`Do not require SSL connection` is ticked.

 .. image:: images/visualvm/visualvm-dialog.png
    :alt: VisualVM connection dialog is ticked
-   :width: 550
+   :width: 700

 If correctly done, a new menu option in the left-hand sidebar will appear.
 Clicking on it will show you a detailed dashboard of the running JVM application.

 .. image:: images/visualvm/visualvm-dash.png
    :alt: VisualVM diagnostics dashboard
-   :width: 550
+   :width: 700

 Creating a Heap Dump
 --------------------